Everyday-Future/cookiecutter-devops/{{cookiecutter.project_slug}}/README.rst

     |   |   |-- database     <- Common functions for interchangeable database.
 Only postgres for now.
     |   |   |-- email        <- Send or schedule send emails.
 Only SendGrid for now.
     |   |   |-- storage      <- Work with cloud storage buckets in AWS and GCP
-    |
-    |-- frontend             <- Source code for the frontend, to be generated after compile
     |   |
     |   |-- routes           <- API routes for the Flask API
     |   |   |-- routes.py    <- main routes for the app